Gum Lift & Crown Lengthening Plano, TX

 How long does it take for gums to heal after crown lengthening?

-What food can I have after crown lengthening?
+What food can I eat after crown lengthening?

 Continue eating soft foods and chewing away from the surgical site.
 Chew on the side opposite your surgery and only consume things soft enough to cut with a fork.
-Also, patients should never bite directly into something if they have had crown lengthening on their front teeth.
+Patients should never bite directly into something if they have had crown lengthening on their front teeth.

 Is sensitivity common after crown lengthening?